What is good for General Motors is good for America – Chairman and CEO, Charlie Wilson, 1955.

 General Motors’ oldest retiree will be 110 years old this year.
 The employee worked for GM for 32 years and has been collecting pension and health benefits for 47 years.
 If this employee dies and leaves behind a spouse, the spouse will get a partial part of his benefits.

 General Motors reported it’s worst financial quarter in 13 years on Tuesday, posting a net loss of $1.10 billion, or $1.95 per share.
 In the first quarter of 2004, GM earned a profit of $1.2 billion, or $2.12 per share.
 According to General Motors, it needs to be a 28-29 percent marketshare company to survive.
 They claim that 98 percent of their costs are fixed costs.
 The 1.2 billion profit was made from selling product helped along by incentives.
-If that 5.2 billion health care cost weren’t there General Motors would report a gain for the year.
+If that 5.2 billion health care cost weren’t there General Motors would report a profit for the year.